openshift/enhancements/enhancements/monitoring/hypershift-monitoring.md

 * HSRE can monitor management clusters and control planes running there.
   * Ability to use AlertManager and PagerDuty workflow
-  * Ability to monitor Tugboats themselves
+  * Ability to monitor Management Clusters
   * Ability to monitor Customer control planes
   * Ability to view fleet-level metrics and drill-downs in a single pane of glass
   * Ability to keep metrics in-region